smart-edge-open/ido-specs/doc/ran/openness_xran.md

 The focus of this white paper is to show how OpenNESS facilitates the deployment of 5GNR FlexRAN Front Haul functional units based on O-RAN specifications at the Network Edge.
 It also demonstrates how OpenNESS may assist in exploiting the capabilities of Intel X700 family NIC to address the challenges related to 5G RAN evolution including fast-growing user traffic and the move towards the Edge Cloud.
 <!-- verify the product “Intel X700 family NIC”.
 I cannot find in namesdb.intel.com -->
 <!--  Improve the first sentence below.
 Strange wording. -->
-This document describes the functionality brought by Intel due to Intel® Ethernet Controller X710 new capability known as Dynamic Device Personalization (DDP) and outlines the way it can be utilized on the OpenNESS platforms.
+This document describes the Intel® Ethernet Controller X710 new capability known as Dynamic Device Personalization (DDP).
+It provides the steps for utilizing this feature on the OpenNESS platforms.
 DDP technology has been previously implemented and tested within LTE FlexRAN L1 and proven to reduce network latency and the number of CPU cycles used for packet processing, leading to the increase of the overall network throughput.
 Choosing DDP is a promising option for removing the network bottleneck related to packet filtering and realizing stringent latency and throughput requirements imposed onto 5G networks.
 Tests performed with Intel FlexRAN using LTE Front Haul interface based on Ferry Bridge (FB), the codename of a technology from Intel, and incorporating the DDP capability of Intel® Ethernet Controller X710 showed up to 34% reduction in CPU cycles used for packet processing.
 Whereas tests performed on Intel’s Multi-access Edge Computing (MEC) solution demonstrated a nearly 60% reduction in network latency.
 These findings are already described in an incoming white paper “Dynamic Device Personalization: Intel Ethernet Controller 700 Series - RadioFH Profile Application Note”.
 Shifting towards DDP for increased performance is also a promising option for the Network Edge.
 Such deployment has already been tested on Kubernetes\* architecture and described [here](https://builders.intel.com/docs/networkbuilders/intel-ethernet-controller-700-series-dynamic-device-personalization-support-for-cnf-with-kubernetes-technology-guide.pdf).
 <!--  Provide a link to th paper referenced above “Dynamic Device… Application Note” -->

 # Dynamic Device Personalization